pdavidow/SimpleEditor/readme.md

 * First read the operation count, then parse each input line at a time into a proc.
 This is a 1-arg proc which takes a history.
 * The proc performs the operation, and returns a new updated history.
 * History is simply an array treated as a stack.
-* To conserve memory, operations are not stored, and strings are stored as symbols on the stack.
+* FIRST PASS: To conserve memory, operations are not stored, and strings are stored as symbols on the stack.

 **USAGE**